department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 - Died in the line of duty after September 10, 2001, **or**
 - Is missing in action or was captured in the line of duty by a hostile force, **or**
 -	Was detained (held) by force while in the line of duty by a foreign government or power, **or**
--	Is in the hospital or getting outpatient treatment for a service-connected permanent and total disability (meaning a disability resulting from your service that doesn't go away) and is likely to be discharged for that disability.
+-	Is in the hospital or getting outpatient treatment for a service-connected permanent and total disability, and is likely to be discharged for that disability.
+A service-connected permanent and total disability is a disability resulting from your service that doesn't go away.

 You can get education benefits if you're the child or spouse of a Veteran who:
 - Is permanently and totally disabled due to a service-connected disability, **or**
--	Died while on active duty or as a result of a service-connected disability.
+-	Died while on active duty or as a result of a service-connected disability

 You can get education benefits if you qualify for a transfer of Post-9/11 GI Bill benefits.